 The millage rate or mill levy is the tax rate by which property tax is calculated.
 One mill is $1 in tax for every $1000 in assessed value.
 The mill rate varies by municipality.

-Each jurisdiction determines the rate they will charge, which is combined to arrive at the tax rate.
-For example, consider a municipality where the city, county, and school district have jurisdiction over property taxes.
+Each jurisdiction determines the rate it will charge, which is combined to arrive at the tax rate.
+Consider a municipality where the city, county, and school district have jurisdiction over property taxes.

 Suppose the school district levies 1.00%, the city levies 0.50%, and the county levies 0.10%.
 In this scenario, the mill levy would be 1.60%.